vmware/chap/USERGUIDE.md

 1585 signatures in total were found.
 ```

-## Allocation Patterns
+### Allocation Patterns

 A **pattern** is a way of narrowing the type of an allocation based on the contents of that allocation or based on incoming or outgoing edges from that allocation.
 A pattern can be used anywhere a signature can be used, but with a "%" preceding the pattern.

-At present the following patterns are supported:
+#### Patterns Related to C++ Containers
 * LongString - dynamically allocated memory for SSO std::string (for C++11 ABI or later) with >= 16 characters
 * COWStringBody - COW std::string bodies (for ABI prior to C++11)
 * VectorBody - dynamically allocated memory for std::vector